MichielBbal/snoring_sound_sensor/README.md

 I advice to record at least 10 samples of 10 seconds each.

 ### 3. Alternative: download (more) data from Google's AudioSet
 Google's Audioset [link](https://research.google.com/audioset/index.html) is a large collection of audiosamples.
 AudioSet has 527 classes of audio that can be used to train Deep Learning models.
 Unfortunately the quality is not always good as one sample can contain multiple sound classes.
 (In our case we will see that samples can contain both snoring and other classes, such as music or silence).
 However this is still the best way to get (free) data in quantities large enough for training deep learning models.
-We also propose another mechanism of recording your own data in combination with data augmentation.

-To download the data I use the Jupyter Notebook: [here](https://github.com/aoifemcdonagh/audioset-processing/blob/master/demo.ipynb).
+To download the data I use a Jupyter Notebook [provided here](https://github.com/aoifemcdonagh/audioset-processing/blob/master/demo.ipynb).
 You can open it in Google Colab.
-In Step 3 of the notebook you can change the Audio Class to '.
+In Step 3 of the notebook you can change the Audio Class.
 A full ontology of the AudioSet classes can be found [here](https://research.google.com/audioset/ontology/index.html).
-I would also recommend to download classes such as white noise.
+I would recommend to download the Class white noise.
+You can also download the Class snoring, but do keep in mind that the 10s samples of Snoring in AudioSet also contain other sounds such as music, talking or silence.

 ### 4. Do data augmentation on the Audio Files
 Data augmentation is an important part of creating Deep Learning datasets.
 With the script provided here you can create four augmented files based on one original file.